Superradiant clouds may be relevant for close compact object binaries

-The results are shown in Fig.~\ref{fig:dpmt} and Fig.~\ref{fig:dpmt0914}.
-We that, when a GW151226-like binary reaches the resonance orbit of mass transfer, the $|211\rangle$ mode that grew around the primary black hole almost depleted due to its mixing with the $|21-1\rangle$ mode if $\alpha_1 > 0.07$ and almost depleted due its mixing to the $|200\rangle$ mode if $\alpha_1 < 0.02$.
-For cloud that grew around the secondary black hole, it almost depleted due its mixing to the $|21-1\rangle$ if $\alpha_2 > 0.05$ when the binary reaches the resonance orbit, otherwise the cloud can survive and transfer to the other black hole in the binary.
+The results are shown in Figs.~\ref{fig:dpmt} and~\ref{fig:dpmt0914}.
+We know that, when a GW151226-like binary reaches the resonance orbit of mass transfer, the $|211\rangle$ mode that grew around the primary black hole almost depleted due to its mixing with the $|21-1\rangle$ mode if $\alpha_1 > 0.07$ and almost depleted due its mixing to the $|200\rangle$ mode if $\alpha_1 < 0.02$.
+For a cloud that grew around the secondary black hole, it almost depleted due to its mixing to the $|21-1\rangle$ if $\alpha_2 > 0.05$ when the binary reaches the resonance orbit, otherwise the cloud can survive and transfer to the other black hole in the binary.
 For a GW150914-like binary, cloud that grew around the primary black hole could avoid level mixing depletion and survive to mass transfer if $\alpha_1 < 0.05$.
-Cloud that grew around the secondary black hole avoid level mixing and transfer to another black hole if $\alpha_2<0.06$.
+The cloud that grew around the secondary black hole can avoid level mixing and transfer to another black hole if $\alpha_2<0.06$.